 What is in a cigarette?

 While most of us would answer the Jeopardy question with: What is paper, tobacco, filter and, maybe, glue, the truth is far more complicated.
-Below is a partial list of cigarette ingredients.
-Click here to view a complete list of the 599 ingredients in a single cigarette.
+Below is a partial list of cigarette ingredients.599 Ingredients in a Single Cigarette

 Some ingredients in a cigarette: